-The Jackson High School fall sports season is upon us with student-athletes participating.
+The Jackson High School sports season is upon us with student-athletes participating.
 If you would like to take in a game, please scan the QR code to see our spring sports schedules or click/touch here.

 MENTAL HEALTH RESOURCES TO HELP

 The Jackson Local School District started an initiative this school year to share resources and tips with our parents.
 We are providing more resources from our district mental health partners.
 We hope you find value in these resources from our mental health experts.